anyuz/anyuzhangpuzzle/README.md

 ![alt text](https://github.com/anyuz/anyuzhangpuzzle/blob/master/Screen%20Shot%202018-06-13%20at%2011.51.47%20AM.png)

-If the item you want to find is not in the system, It will return error page.
+If the item you want to find is not in the database, It will return an error page.

 ![alt text](https://github.com/anyuz/anyuzhangpuzzle/blob/master/Screen%20Shot%202018-06-13%20at%2011.49.52%20AM.png)